 She stared back at the man across the table and pushed her hair back from her face.
 She began to say something but stopped and looked down.
 She laughed to herself as she thought about "the curse", as her family and friends called it.

 She remembered the one and only time she tried to have a one night stand.
 It was the guys idea.
 He didn't want a relationship, but somehow after two weeks of knowing her, he told her he loved her.
 Three months later he proposed.
 And thus "the curse" was born.
 Almost every man she had ever dated had told her he loved her within two weeks.

 She had been proposed to five times since she was sixteen years old.
 She thought it was amusing her family and friends found this to be "the curse" and not the fact that none of these men really knew her.
 They knew none of the little things about her, like that she always wanted to dance in the rain like in those old movies.
 They didn't even hardly know the really important things.

 She always tested men.She always said no the first time a man would ask her out.
-She wanted someone that would fight for her.In her mind, if the man really wanted her, he would ask again and convince her to say yes.
+She wanted someone that would fight for her mind, if the man really wanted her, he would ask again and convince her to say yes.

 She looked up again at the man across from her. he was tilting his head and looked extremely nervous.
 She knew he was waiting.
 She took air deep into her lungs and released it slowly.
 He cleared his throat.

 Her mind drifted to a man she once lived with.
 He wasn't a fighter.
 He thought she was moody and difficult.
 One night she was crying after an argument, and he just walked out.
 He told her later that he left because he couldn't stand to see her cry.
 He didn't understand that what she wanted more than anything was for him to stay and make things better.
 She wanted to be that important to him, but never was.
 It was the first time she felt like an inconvenience.